dask/dask-blog/_posts/2019-07-02-very-large-svds.md

 In the above there are three possible genotypes: AA, Aa, and aa.
 For computational genomics, these genotypes can be encoded as 0, 1, or 2.
-In a study of a species with M genetic variants assayed in N individual samples, we can represent these genotypes as an (N x M) array of integers.
+In a study of a species with M genetic variants assayed in N individual samples, we can represent these genotypes as an (M x N) array of integers.
 For a modern human genetics study, the scale of this array might approach (100 million x 1 million).
 (Although in practice, the size of the first dimension (number of variants) can be